pcambra/ember-in-viewport/README.md

 ![Download count all time](https://img.shields.io/npm/dt/ember-in-viewport.svg) [![npm version](https://badge.fury.io/js/ember-in-viewport.svg)](http://badge.fury.io/js/ember-in-viewport) [![Build Status](https://travis-ci.org/DockYard/ember-in-viewport.svg)](https://travis-ci.org/DockYard/ember-in-viewport) [![Ember Observer Score](http://emberobserver.com/badges/ember-in-viewport.svg)](http://emberobserver.com/addons/ember-in-viewport)

 This `ember-cli` addon adds a simple, highly performant Ember Mixin to your app.
 This Mixin, when added to a `View` or `Component` (collectively referred to as `Components`), will allow you to check if that `Component` has entered the browser's viewport.
-By default, the Mixin uses the `requestAnimationFrame` API if it detects it in your user's browser – failing which, it fallsback to using the Ember run loop and event listeners.
+By default, the Mixin uses the `IntersectionObserver` API if it detects it in your user's browser – failing which, it fallsback to using `requestAnimationFrame`, then if not available, the Ember run loop and event listeners.

 ## Demo
 - App: http://development.ember-in-viewport-demo.divshot.io/